MikeBishop/alt-svc-bis/draft-bishop-httpbis-distributed-origin.md

 access to the data from scripts loaded by the primary origin without first making CORS preflight requests {{CORS}}, which introduce additional latency.

+This approach can also complicate certain protocol features which rely on previous contact with the server.
+The primary server typically cannot provide Alt-Svc entries for the secondary, though the targeting of the specific hostname may avoid the need for Alt-Svc.
+TLS session resumption and 0-RTT will typically not be usable, adding latency to the request.

 ## Internal Load-Balancing

 A second solution, which is generally not visible to the client, is to have all